AdoshiMatamoto/adrianmatei.com/_posts/2021-08-16-schynige-platte-family-day.md

   <figcaption>Lake Thun</figcaption>
 </figure>

-At the end the train was ready to go
+At the end, the train was ready to go, but we missed that one
 <figure class="image">
   <a href="https://i.ibb.co/G3qxkYV/16-1440x1080-train-ready-to-go.jpg">
     <img src="https://i.ibb.co/5LysHV6/16-800x600-train-ready-to-go.jpg" alt="Train at Schynige Platte train station">